TateWalker/TateWalker.github.io/_posts/2019-05-22-search-engines.md

 1. They don't store your personal information
 2. They don't store your search history, so they can't deliver you targeted advertisements
-3. They don't track you whether you're in "incognito mode" or not.
+3. They don't track you, whether you're in "incognito mode" or not.

 Other search engines can't promise these things.